isl-org/MiDaS/README.md

     python run.py
     ```

-3) The resulting depth maps are written to the `output` folder.
+3) The resulting inverse depth maps are written to the `output` folder.

 ### Citation

-Please cite our paper if you use this code in your research:
+Please cite our paper if you use this code:
 ```
 @article{Lasinger2019,
-	author    = {Katrin Lasinger and Ren\'{e} Ranftl and Konrad Schindler and Vladlen Koltun}, title     = {Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-Shot Cross-Dataset Transfer},
+	author    = {Ren\'{e} Ranftl and Katrin Lasinger and Konrad Schindler and Vladlen Koltun}, title     = {Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer},
 	journal   = {arXiv:1907.01341},
 	year      = {2019},
 }